ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

 <a name='smoothing'></a>
 ## Smoothing

-One issue with the results from is that they aren't very smooth.
+One issue with the disparity maps from SSD/SAD is that they aren't very smooth.
 Pixels next to each other on the same surface can have vastly different disparities, making the results look very noisy and patchy in some areas.
 Intuitively, pixels next to each other should have a smooth transition in disparity(unless at an object boundary or occlusion).
-In this section, we try to improve our results.
-One way of doing this is through the use of a smoothing constraint.
-The smoothing method we use is called Semi-Global Matching(SGM) or Semi-Global Block Matching.
+One way to improve disparity map results is by using a smoothing constraint, such as Semi-Global Matching(SGM) or Semi-Global Block Matching.
 Before, we picked the disparity for a pixel based on the minimum matching cost of the block using some metric(SSD or SAD).
 The basic idea of SGM is to penalize pixels with a disparity that's very different than their neighbors by adding a penalty term on top of the matching cost term.

 <a name='when-smoothing'></a>
 ## When is smoothing a good idea?